Climate change and human rights

 Combined, these impacts will have a profound effect on fundamental human rights, including the rights to a healthy environment, food, water, housing, and a dignified life.

 AIDA actively participates in the climate negotiations to ensure that human rights are clearly respected in all climate actions.
 Together with partner organizations, we have formed the Human Rights and Climate Change Working Group.
-We’ve embarked on the joint effort so that the new climate accord—which will be signed during the Paris Climate Change Conference this December—includes the respect, protection, promotion and fulfillment of human rights, in its preamble as well as in its operating text.
+We embarked on the joint effort so that the new climate accord signed in Paris would include the respect, protection, promotion and fulfillment of human rights.
+While human rights are not mentioned in the agreement's operating text, the preamble stresses the importance of protecting them.

-But our work does not end in Paris.
+But our work did not end in Paris.
 The inclusion of human rights in the new climate accord is merely the first step.
-From the day after the agreement is signed, we will work to ensure the text is properly implemented, and human rights are universally respected in climate actions around the world.
+From the day the agreement was signed, we continued working to ensure that it is properly implemented, and that human rights are universally respected in climate actions around the world.